Steaf23/BingoReloaded/README.md

 I created a Discord server where you can post your concerns or requests, join it [here](https://discord.gg/AzZNxPRNPf)

 To get started, use the `/bingo` command, after which a menu will open that you can use to join or leave the game.
 To actually start the game you have to be OP and use the command `/bingo start`.
-Admins also get access to teh settings in `/bingo`.
+Admins also get access to the settings in `/bingo`.
 To end a game prematurely, the `/bingo end` command can be used.
 Finally if during the game your Bingo card has been lost, use `/bingo getcard` to get it back!
 When playing the game you can complete items from the card by throwing them out of your inventory (using q when holding an item or dragging them with the mouse outisde of the inventory slots).

 # Features: